Geospatial, Aerial Patrol, & Full Motion Video

-The Rugged Video Geospatial Video Recorder integrates multiple video channels with GPS and can be paired with Geospatial software to view multiple video channels and a synchronized flight path.
+The Rugged Video Geospatial Video Recorder with FMV integrates multiple video channels with GPS and can be paired with Geospatial software to view multiple video channels and a synchronized flight path.
 The most common use for this Geospatial Video System is pipe and power line inspection, however, systems can be used for aerial surveys, corridor mapping, and transportation.

 Rugged Video’s typical geospatial video system includes a multi-channel version of our Commander recorder with 3 channels being the most common.
 We can do up to 4 channels simultaneously.
-Video is synchronized with GPS data for each video making it easy to import into mapping software and for later analysis.
+Video is synchronized with GPS data for each video making it easy to import into mapping software and for post flight analysis.
 Video can be recorded from Rugged Video HD cameras or external HD and SD sensors from gimbal, FLIR, or Corona cameras.